ClementTsang/bottom/README.md

 - `Esc` to close a dialog window.

 - `?` to get a help screen explaining the controls.
+Note all controls except `Esc` to close the dialog will be disabled while this is open.

 #### Processes Panel